Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

-Recognizing these challenges, the research community has devoted significant effort to cataloguing and analyzing ADAS datasets.
+By 2026, generative world models such as Sora 2 \cite{zheng2025open} and NVIDIA Cosmos \cite{agarwal2025cosmos} have emerged as pivotal tools for "scenario dreaming," where vehicles rehearse potential future trajectories in a compact latent state to detect hazards before they manifest in reality.
+These world models provide high-fidelity representations of temporal dynamics and causal contexts, effectively serving as learned simulators for safe planning and decision-making.
+Recognizing these challenges, the research community has devoted significant effort to cataloging and analyzing ADAS datasets.
 Janai et al. (2020) provided an early comprehensive overview of computer vision problems in autonomous vehicles, emphasizing the role of datasets in advancing the state of the art \cite{janai2020computer}.
 In subsequent years, numerous surveys and reviews have illuminated different facets of dataset preparation.
 Liu et al. (2021) examined dozens of driving datasets, analyzing their sensor modalities, scales, and supported tasks \cite{liu2021survey}.
 Their study also explored techniques for bridging the gap between simulated and real-world data, including domain adaptation strategies and automatic labeling methods to efficiently expand training sets.
 As the field evolved, Li et al. (2023) highlighted the emerging open-source data ecosystem for autonomous driving, showcasing the community’s push toward collaborative data sharing and continuously updated dataset platforms \cite{li2023open}.
-This ecosystem approach aims to alleviate the tedious task of finding and curating suitable data by providing standardized repositories of driving scenarios and annotations, thereby accelerating ADAS research.\\